iskcrew/isk_deprecated/README.md

 This will initialize the database.

+### Generate the session cookie secret tokens

+ISK needs to have the cookie encryption tokens in 'config/secrets.yml'.
+Easiest way to generate the tokens is to use the 'rake isk:secrets' command.

 ### Development: Start the server

 Now you can start the local isk server instance with "rails s" and then navigate to http://localhost:3000/ with a browser.
 The default login for a new installation is username: admin password: admin.